JH1408/Momentum-Clone/README.md

  - Each time the app is opened, a beautiful new image is displayed by using the [Unsplash API](https://unsplash.com/developers)
  - Users are greeted with one inspirational quote per day, using the [Quotable API](https://github.com/lukePeavey/quotable)
  - See the time and weather at your current location as well as a 5 day forecast, using hte [Meta Weather API](https://www.metaweather.com/api/ )
+ - Search the web by choosing from Google, DuckDuckGo and Bing
+ - Keep track of your tasks with to-do lists
+ - Save important links

 ## Run the project